daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

 ## Style & size

-- **Illustration style** - FE: 1 B&W preset ("Bold & simple", for ages 4-8).
-Rendered as a
+- **Illustration style** - FE: 2 thick-line B&W presets ("Bold & simple", "Bold & rounded"),
-  caption, not a dropdown, when it is the only option.
+  for ages 4-8.
+(If a menu ever has a single option it renders as a caption, not a dropdown.)
   OTO1 adds 3 more B&W presets ("A little more detail" for 7-8s, "Chunky marker", "Storybook classic").
 The full-color mode replaces the menu with 6 `STYLE_COLOR` presets (Bold & simple, Soft watercolor, Colored pencil, Flat vector, Papercut collage, Kawaii chibi).
 "Adults - clean & detailed" and "Vintage midcentury" were removed 2026-08-31 - the kit is 4-8 only; standing rule is